New innovations in pump engineering are simplifying the setup and operation of metering pumps, making them user-friendly, versatile, and upgradeable.

-To avoid this hassle, newer pumps are being designed with built-in USB ports.
-These allow operators to download software updates to an internet-enabled laptop and then upload the new software directly to the pump.
+To avoid this hassle, many newer pumps, including FLEXFLO M Series, are being designed with built-in USB ports.
+These allow operators to download software updates directly from an internet-enabled laptop and upload to the pump.

-- It avoids downtime from possible software glitches.
+It avoids downtime from possible software glitches.

-- It helps meet cybersecurity goals by maintaining and updating security features.
+It helps meet cybersecurity goals by maintaining and updating security features.